hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup/2-offline-mode-for-webapp.md

 ## Offline mode for the webapp

 To make our app work offline, we need to get the web assets to work offline.
-Create React App already has the required boilerplate for making an app offline using service workers.
+Create React App already has the required boilerplate for [making an app offline](https://create-react-app.dev/docs/making-a-progressive-web-app/) using [service workers](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers#Service_workers_explained).

-Open index.js and change serviceWorker.unregister() to serviceWorker.register().
+Open `src/index.js` and change the line that says `serviceWorker.unregister()` to `serviceWorker.register()`.

 Once you do this, refresh the page, go offline and refresh again.
 You will see that the page loads despite there being no network connection!

 ## Authentication in offline mode